Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 One of the most interesting activities you can do at night in Paris if you have traveled in summer is to go to see the sound and light show called the Invalides Night.

-The venue is the National Palace of the Invalides, a complex built in the seventeenth century to accommodate French soldiers after they laid down their arms.
-This palace is one of the most visited attractions in Paris, both for its undeniable architectural value and for housing Napoleon's tomb.
+The venue is the National Palace of the Invalides, a complex built in the seventeenth century to accommodate the French soldiers after they laid down their arms.
+This palace is one of the most visited attractions in Paris, both for its undeniable architectural value and for housing the tomb of Napoleon.

 The courtyard of the palace hosts every summer a wonderful sound and light show with different themes depending on the season.
-It is also frequent that the church du Dôme, located in the same complex, is illuminated with candles.
+The church du Dôme, located in the same complex, is also frequently illuminated with candles.

 Practical information